DreymaR/BigBagKbdTrixPKL/README.md

 #### Advanced Compose/CoDeKey
 As mentioned, the EPKL Compose key is used to enter a sequence of characters and then change that into something else.
+    - Look inside the [EPKL Compose file][CmpIni] for more info.
+Compose tables are defined and described in that file.
-    - Example: Type <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd> to get the accented letter é.
+    - Example: Type <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd> to get the accented letter `é`.
     - Example: Composing `'noevil` using the default EPKL tables produces three monkey emojis. 🙈 🙉 🙊
     - Composing `U####` where `####` is a 4-5 digit hex number, sends the corresponding Unicode character.
+    - A layout can have several Compose keys defined in its state mappings.
+They may be duplicates or different ones.
     - The key can also be used for completions (using a `+` table), adding to rather than deleting the original sequence.
     - Unlike its Linux counterpart, the EPKL Compose key works _post-hoc_: Enter the sequence first, then press Compose.
     - If the sequence is recognized as one in an applicable [Compose table][CmpIni], it gets replaced or completed.
-    - A layout can have several Compose keys defined, duplicates or different ones, in its state mappings.
-    - **CoDeKey** is an even more advanced variety of a Compose key, adding Dead Key functionality
+    - **CoDeKey** is an even more advanced variety of a Compose key, adding Dead Key functionality.
-    - If you have a CoDeKey set, it works as a special DK if no sequence is recognized, and Compose otherwise
+    - If you have a CoDeKey set, it works as a special DK if no sequence is recognized, and Compose otherwise.
     - A Compose key or CoDeKey can be very handy for enhancing your layout with useful mappings!
+    - I have one on my ISO key in the middle of the board, with mappings to neighboring key rolls.
+ANSI users can't do that of course.
+    - I also use one on the key next to RAlt.
+Using the Wide mod it's a quite accessible thumb key.
+Excellent for home row mappings!
+    - If you want for instance a thumb key DK without the Compose, you could of course use any dead key directly.
-    - To enable all Compose keys as CoDeKey, define a dead key with the code `@co0` in a Layouts file.
+    - WIP: For now, to enable all Compose keys as CoDeKey, define a dead key with the code `@co0` in a Layouts file.
-    - Look inside the [EPKL Compose file][CmpIni] for more info.
-Compose tables are defined and described in that file.
 <br><br>

 Layout variant tutorial